q4artz/python-fun-projects/README.md

-day 1: I am starting to like python again
+I am starting to like python again
-day x: I like python